MRRazvi/blockchain-development/README.md

 Blockchain is future of development, it provides downtime free, censorship free, fraud free system so you can easily build any application where trust is one of the big issue.

+#### How you can take this guide more efficiently?
+As name suggested it's roadmap, so I will just tell you which topics you need to know in which order.
+So just search that topic on internet and learn those.

 ## Prerequisites
 - Frontend
   - HTML